 Perhaps we all should lead that way.
 As if we had no formal authority and needed to inspire our people to work together.
 As if we cared about our people and our customer.
 How about that for this month’s challenge?

-Download the latest issue of the Design Brief
+Download the latest issue of The Design Brief

 Designing the Future